WeblateOrg/weblate/docs/user/translating.rst

 Should the translation be plural, multiple source strings and edit areas are shown, each described and label in plural form.

-Any special whitespace chars you will find underlined in red and indicated with grey symbols.
+Any special whitespace characters you will find underlined in red and indicated with grey symbols.
 More than one subsequent space is also underlined in red to alert the translator to its formatting.